 Toyota Yaris Overview

 Despite a face-lift for 2015, the Yaris remains a slow, noisy, and tinny subcompact with a choppy ride and an awkward driving position.
-This two- or four-door hatchback uses a 1.5-liter, four-cylinder as the sole engine.
+This two- or four-door hatchback uses a 1.5-liter, four-cylinder engine.
 A five-speed manual transmission is standard; a four-speed automatic is optional.
 The Yaris we tested returned 32-mpg overall, and the EPA fuel-economy figures remain unchanged for 2015.
-All models have Toyota's Entune infotainment system, with a 6.1-inch touch screen and phone connectivity.
+All versions have Toyota's Entune infotainment system, with a 6.1-inch touch screen and phone connectivity.
 A dealer-installed navigation system is available as an option.
 Reliability has been well above average, but the Yaris scores too low in our tests to be recommended.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).